oToUC/helpdesk-node-angular/README.md

 ### Front-End technologies
 - **Bootstrap 3** : a framework to build a responsive web page. this application is used "Sticky footer with navbar" template.
 - **Angular.js**: JavaScript MVC framework.
 Helpdesk has a beautiful MVC architecture!!
-- **Sass**: helpdesk-style.css
-The main CSS file was build with SASS and compiled with Grunt.
+- **Sass**: This application is one custom SASS file called helpdesk-style.scss
-- **Grunt** Build tool to compile SASS file.
+- **Grunt** : With Grunt, SASS file is compilied with CSS file.

 ### Back-End technologies